 "I know some people in the world would like to say that this is some kind of conspiracy brought about by the opposition in Syria, I think the chances of that are vanishingly small.
 And so we do believe this is a chemical attack by the Assad regime on a large scale, but we would like the United Nations to be able to assess that, so for those who don't believe that, for those who doubt that, the evidence can be gathered, but that is certainly our opinion."

-Still, the former top U.S. weapons investigator for Iraq, Charles Duelfer, disagrees and says it appears the videos are genuine.
+The former top U.S. weapons investigator for Iraq, Charles Duelfer, also says it appears the videos are genuine.

 "This is quite powerful and it's clearly something that hasn't been faked.
 I mean, these are real people.
 You couldn't create this, much to the - I know there are some international parties that say, well, this could be something created, a 'provocation', in the words of the Russian foreign minister.
 That's not a convincing position."